digideskio/support-tools/timeseries/tips.md

 ## Tips

-* Customer some customers may be reluctant to upload the binary diagnostic.data without knowing what's in it.
+* Some customers may be reluctant to upload the binary diagnostic.data without knowing what's in it.
 Here is some suggested wording, taken from [this comment](https://jira.mongodb.org/browse/SERVER-22000?focusedCommentId=1121384&page=com.atlassian.jira.plugin.system.issuetabpanels:comment-tabpanel#comment-1121384):